lol768/warwick-utils/README.markdown

 This should set <version>the-current-date</version> in all the pom.xml files.

-You _can_ then just run the deploy goal from the command line, but it's better to use the deploy *profile* as this may trigger other changes:
+Commit and push to develop; you can then run the manual goal from the Bamboo build once it's built.

-    $ mvn -Pdeploy

 Multiple versions on the same day
 -------------